docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

-When true, the frame rate of nested compositions is preserved in the current composition.
+When `true`, the frame rate of nested compositions is preserved in the current composition.
 Corresponds to the value of the "Preserve frame rate when nested or in render queue" option in the Advanced tab of the Composition Settings dialog box.

 #### Type